lennartcl/gitl/README.md

 ### git-pull-request

-Submit a github pull request of the current or specified branch.
-Opens your browser.
+Submit a GitHub pull request of the current or specified branch.
+Checks if it is still up-to-date using `git-is-current`, then opens your browser.

 ### git-out